thegialeo/text-analytics-project/README.md

 Figure: Correlation between Automated Readability Index and complexity labels

+Interestingly, all of the simple formulas show a weaker correlation to the labels than the very simple metric which is the number of letters in the sentence.

 ## Setup

 1. [Install](https://pipenv.pypa.io/en/latest/#install-pipenv-today) ```pipenv```.
 You might want to set ```export PIPENV_VENV_IN_PROJECT=1``` in your ```.bashrc/.zshrc``` for local virtual environments.
 Thereby you are making sure that all dependencies for your application are stored in the same directory under the `.venv` folder.